pdemanget/reversi/README.md

-othello
+Reversi
 =======

-Othello game in javascript for firefox OS
+Reversi/ othello game in javascript for firefox OS.